microsoft/vc-ue-extensions/Docs/Troubleshooting.md

 ### Message "Command finished with exit code 1" without other errors

 Either the game project or the plugin DLL is not yet built.
-Rebuilding the project should ensure are available.
+Rebuilding the project should ensure they are available.
 Then manually rescan the game project using the `Project > Rescan UE Blueprints` menu.

 ### Task Center error: "Your task failed with the message: Could not find a part of the path...'